Studying English at St John’s

 The English course at Cambridge is the same at all Colleges, and is divided into two parts: Part I (the first two years of the degree) and Part II (the final year).

 Part I involves the study of literature written in the English language from 1300 to the present day, divided into four historical modules (‘period papers’) and a module devoted to Shakespeare.

 Part II has a wide range of optional modules from which students select according to the interests that they have developed over the first two years.
 Students also study literary theory, criticism, and ‘practical criticism’ throughout the course, and ‘Tragedy’ in the third year.

 There are options in each Part for swapping an English module for a module from another faculty, to allow the study of literature in foreign or classical languages; there are also options for submitting coursework (a portfolio of essays and/or a dissertation) in place of some exams.

 Within each module, students have a lot of freedom about which texts, topics, and authors they focus on, and the questions that are asked in examinations at the end of Parts I and II are generously conceived and wide-ranging enough to accommodate very different interests.

 We do not have a syllabus or set texts: Cambridge English encourages original thinking rather than any particular approach, and students are supported in developing their own research projects.
 You can find out more about the course on the Faculty website, through the links below.

 International Baccalaureate: 42 points, with 776 at Higher Level, including 7 in Higher Level English Literature

-Essential Subjects: A Level/IB Higher Level English Literature (or equivalent)
+Essential Subjects: A Level/IB Higher Level English Literature or English Language and Literature

 Desirable Subjects: None